Last updated June 14th, 2022.

 Hence, you could easily make the argument that we’re long overdue for yet another global economic downturn.

-I’m not saying we’re going to see a recession this year.
+We’re not neccessarily saying you’ll see a deep recession this year.
 Or even next.
-But a crash could happen abruptly and with very little warning.
+Yet a crash could happen abruptly and with very little warning.
 Because of this, it’s crucial for investors to have a “game plan” ready for the inevitable downturn.

 A wise investor’s portfolio should be fully diversified and prepared for anything.
 With that said, here are five of the best performing assets in a recession.

-Consider allocating at least a small part of your long-term investment holdings to each of the below assets.
+Consider allocating at least a small part of your long-term investment holdings to each of the below asset classes.

 Frontier markets are less developed nations.
 We aren’t talking about countries like Thailand or China – those are instead emerging markets.
-Frontier markets are places like Myanmar, the Philippines, and Mongolia.
+Frontier markets are places like the Philippines, Bangladesh, and Cambodia.

 Why do frontier markets perform well during recessions?
 In short: because they aren’t nearly as dependent on the international economy, and thus are less vulnerable to its weaknesses.